 Ever wondered where the Royal Family stays (and puts up its guests) in London?
-There's an easy answer - the luxurious, and discreet, Goring Hotel, just a hop, skip, and a jump away from Buckingham Palace.
+There's an easy answer - the luxurious, and discreet, The Goring Hotel, just a hop, skip, and a jump away from Buckingham Palace.
 The best part?
 You can stop by - for tea, or a week!
 You never know who you might run into.

 Disclosure: some of the links below are affiliate links.
-If you purchase a linked item, I will made a commission, at no extra charge to you.
+If you purchase a linked item, I will make a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.
+Post updated May 2020.

-History of The Goring
+History of The Goring Hotel, London

 Built by Otto Goring in 1910, and still owned by his great-grandson, The Goring's connection to the Royal Family extends nearly as far.
-It was the go-to tea and drinks spot for my person Royal Family hero, the Queen Mum, who actually made her last appearance there before her death, in 2002.
+The Goring was the go-to tea (and drinks!) spot for my personal Royal Family hero, the Queen Mum, who actually made her last appearance at The Goring before her death, in 2002.

 The Goring's Guest Rooms

-The hotel prides itself on its personal touches - including a sweet little sheep ("Otto" after its founder), who lives in your room (we called and confirmed before we checked out that he was able to come home to the States with us!)
+The Goring prides itself on its personal touches - including a sweet little sheep ("Otto" after its founder), who lives in your room (we called and confirmed before we checked out that he was able to come home to the States with us!)

 Afternoon Tea at The Goring

-Though I certainly won't say that the tea is affordable, I will say that it is perfectly on-par with many of the other luxury tea establishments in London, and I can guarantee that you will have a much more relaxed and personalized experience.
+Though I certainly won't say that the tea is affordable, it is perfectly on-par with many of the other luxury tea establishments in London, and I can guarantee that you will have a much more relaxed and personalized experience.

-The Royal Family's Involvement with The Goring
+The Royal Family's Relationship with The Goring

-Most recently, The Goring has played host to The Duchess of Cambridge and The Queen for several lunch engagements.
-On the most recent of which, Kate helped finish the stunning painting of a lion and unicorn in the lobby - after a few drinks, the Husband convinced me to give it a go!
+Most recently, The Goring has played host to The Duchess of Cambridge, The Duke & Duchess of Sussex, and The Queen for several lunch engagements.
+Kate, a keen artist, even helped finish the stunning painting of a lion and unicorn in the lobby - after a few drinks, the Husband convinced me to give it a go as well!

-The dining room was re-done, as part of a massive overhaul of the entire property, in 2015.
+The Goring's dining room was re-done, as part of a massive overhaul of the entire property, in 2015.
 Now-Lord Snowdon, known professionally as David Linley, was responsible for the designs, which feature incredible, modern chandeliers.
 (Lord Snowdon is The Queen's niece - the son of Princess Margaret and Antony Armstrong-Jones, the first Lord Snowdon, her husband whom she divorced in 1978).
 The restaurant has earned a Michelin star - another well-deserved accolade.
-My Husband still mentions, with a dreamy look, the beef Wellington we had there.
+My Husband still mentions, with a dreamy look, the beef Wellington we had at The Goring.

 The Goring's Belgravia Location

-Moving away from the historical and Royal connections, the hotel's location is excellent.
-Located in a quiet part of Belgravia, it's an easy walk to Buckingham Palace (ok, so I didn't move away from the Royal connections).
-It's right around the corner from a pub and a few less pricer eateries, in addition to Victoria Station (both the Tube and rail versions), which can get you almost anywhere in England.
+Moving away from the historical and Royal connections, The Goring's Belgravia location is excellent.
+Snuggled in a quiet part of Belgravia, it's an easy walk to Buckingham Palace (ok, so I didn't move away from the Royal connections).
+It's right around the corner from some pubs and a few less pricer eateries, in addition to Victoria Station (both the Tube and rail versions), which can get you almost anywhere in England.

 A stay at The Goring is an absolute treat - from the moment Peter, the penultimate professional, greets you at the door, to the dining and tea experiences, to bumping into a Royal here and there, you won't regret it!
-(To check out Expedia's rates : view their website).

 You may also like...